yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 ### y = max(x)

-The maximum of a vector can be though of a logical model
+The maximum of a vector can also be thought of as a logical model

 $$
 \begin{align}